+'''

-object . methodName (arguments)
+object . methodName ( arguments )

+'''

 where arguments is a comma separated list of zero or more values.
-The method invocation notation is equivalent to constructing a new Reference r with base-object = object and property-name set to a string literal containing the same sequence of characters as methodName, constructing a list l of the values in arguments, invoking the CallMethod operator passing r and l as arguments and returning the result.
+The method invocation notation is equivalent to constructing a new Reference r with base object set to object and property name set to a string literal containing the same sequence of characters as methodName, constructing an internal list l of the values in arguments, invoking the CallMethod operator (section 10.2.2.1) passing r and l as arguments and returning the result.
 For example, the following algorithm fragment: